 R-x.y/4: In case the renegotiation fails, the MG is required to follow the basic error procedures.

-8.5 Termination of the TLS session
+8.5 Termination of the TCP/TLS session

 8.5.1 Termination by remote TLS-endpoint

-The termination of a TLS-session may be initiated by both TLS-endpoints.
+The termination of a TCP/TLS-session may be initiated by both TCP/TLS-endpoints.
 When terminating a session the initiating endpoint sends a close_notify Alert message to the remote side.

 R-x.y/1: On reception of a close_notify alert the MG is required to close the TLS-session according to the procedures defined in [IETF RFC 5246] and notify the MGC indicating the reason for the session termination.